Let's look at some ways your approach to income and taxes can be keeping you down.

 7. You don't take deductions for your home

 If you own your home, the interest you pay on your mortgage is tax deductible.
 The same applies to a second home, as long as you don't rent it out.
-Since 2018, you can no longer deduct interest paid on a home equity line unless the loan is used for home improvements.
+You can no longer deduct interest paid on a home equity line unless the loan is used for home improvements.

 If you just bought your home, you can deduct "points" you had to pay the bank to get the loan.
 If you paid this fee for refinancing, you can deduct that.